Working with Webhooks

 Prerequisites

-Before you get started, ensure that you’ve created an access token to access the Remote API.
+Before you start, ensure you’ve created an access token to access the Remote API.
+Please refer to the guide on obtaining an access token for customers/partners.

 Registering a webhook